Wyndham Vale

 The level of residential development activity in Wyndham Vale was found to be higher than 90% of real estate markets across the country

-The average construction cost of these dwellings is $322,000.
-This financial year has seen $3.6 million in commercial approvals, indicating Wyndham Vale's primarily residential character.
-Compared to Greater Melbourne, Wyndham Vale has 61.0% higher new home approvals per person, offering more choices for buyers and reflecting strong developer confidence.
-The area's development consists of 86.0% detached houses and 14.0% townhouses or apartments, maintaining its suburban nature while attracting space-seeking buyers.
-There are approximately 43 people per dwelling approval in the location, suggesting an expanding market.
+The average construction cost value of new homes was $322,000 during this period.
+In FY-26, there have been $3.6 million in commercial approvals.
+Compared to Greater Melbourne, Wyndham Vale has 61.0% higher new home approvals per person.
+New development consists of 86.0% detached houses and 14.0% townhouses or apartments.
+The location currently sees approximately 43 people per dwelling approval.

-Future projections estimate Wyndham Vale to add 22,137 residents by 2041, indicating current development is well-suited to future needs and supporting steady market conditions without extreme price pressure.
+According to the latest AreaSearch quarterly estimate, Wyndham Vale is projected to add 22,051 residents by 2041.
+Current development appears well-suited to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development